Forgoys/JMeter/README.md

-# This is an Apache JMeter version that is suitable for testing PolarDB, Oscar, and MogDB
+# This version of Apache JMeter is designed for testing PolarDB, Oscar, and MogDB.

 An Open Source Java application designed to measure performance and load test applications.